Genusbiz/docs/developers/installation-and-configuration/install-genus-apps-for-web.md

 # Installing Genus Apps for Web
 When installing Genus Apps for Web some configuration must be selected in the wizard.
 1. Select installation folder.
-If Genus Apps for Web already is installed, this will
+If Genus Apps for Web already is installed, this will be prefilled and not editable.
+Step 2 will be skipped if Genus Apps for Web already is installed.
 2. Select configuration method.
 There are two possible configuration methods:
   * Enter settings manually
     * Application name - Name of application